hbstack/site/content/docs/getting-started/installation/index.en.md

         name: download
 ---

-We provide a [starter blog theme template](https://github.com/hbstack/theme-blog) for you to create a HB site quickly.
+We provide a [starter theme template](https://github.com/hbstack/theme) for you to create a HB site quickly.

 <!--more-->